mwkorver/lambda-gdal_translate-cli/README.md

 $ aws s3 ls s3://<yourBucketHere>/
 ```

-Lets go look at our source data.
+Lets look at our source data.
 We are going work with smallest state in the NAIP collection which is Rhode Island.

 Run.
 ```bash
 $ aws s3 ls --request-payer requester --recursive s3://aws-naip